agntcy/oasf/CONTRIBUTING.md

 ### Adding/Modifying a `base_class`

-1. All the available Base Classes are defined as .json files in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
+1. All the available Classes are defined as .json files in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
-2. Review existing Base Classes, determine if a modification of the existing class would be sufficient or if there’s a need for a completely new base_class.
+2. Review existing Classes, determine if a modification of the existing class would be sufficient or if there’s a need for a completely new class.
 3. To define a new class,
-    1. Create a new file →  `<base_class_name.json>` inside the category specific subfolder in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
+    1. Create a new file →  `<class_name.json>` inside the category specific subfolder in the [/schema](https://github.com/agntcy/oasf/tree/main/schema) folder.
     2. Use the template available [here](https://github.com/agntcy/oasf/tree/main/schema/templates/base_class_name.json), to get started with the .json definition.
     3. `uid` → Select an integer in the range 0 - 99.
 Ensure the integer is **unique** within the category.
         * Note: Without `uid`, a base_class won’t be visible in the oasf server.
     4. `caption` → Add a user friendly name to the event_class.
     5. `description` → Add a concise description to define the attributes.
-    6. `name` → Add a **unique** name of the event_class.
+    6. `name` → Add a **unique** name of the class.
 Ensure it matches the file name to maintain consistency.
     7. `extends` → Ensure the value is `base_class`.
     8. `attributes` → Add the attributes that you want to define in the event_class,
         1. `group` → For each attribute ensure you add a group value.
 Valid values are - `classification`, `context`, `occurrence`, `primary`